faezlatiff/BurppleScraper/README.md

 # Scraper with Elixir & Hound
 An Elixir-based crawler using Hound and Floki, with a webdriver.
+This scraper runs on Elixir 1.4.1 and Erlang/OTP 25.

 ## Getting a webdriver
 Since we need to interact with the page a little, you'll need to install a webdriver.